lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   jobs are sorted ascending by the start time of the job, so this option will select the last started jobs.

+### Load printing options

+The *absolute load* at an instant on a host is the sum of a utilization field across all the records for the host at that instant, for the cpu, memory, gpu, and video memory utilization.
+For example, on a system with 192 cores the maximum absolute CPU load is 19200 (because the CPU load is a percentage of a core) and if the system has 128GB of RAM then the maximum absolute memory load is 128.

+The absolute load for a time interval is the average for each of those fields across all the absolute loads in the interval.

+The *relative load* is the absolute load of a system (whether at an instance or across an interval) relative to the host's configuration for the quantity in question, as a percentage.
+If the absolute CPU load at some instant is 5800 and the system has 192 cores then the relative CPU load at that instant is 5800/19200, ie 30%.

+`--load=<what>`

+  Select which records to present and how to bucket them.  `what` can be `all` (print load at each recorded instant separately), `last` (print only the load at last instant in the selected records), `hourly` (aggregate data in hourly buckets and print hourly averages), or `daily` (ditto daily buckets).
+At the moment, `hourly` and `daily` imply `all`.
+The default is `hourly`.

 `--loadfmt=<format>`

   Format the output for `load` according to `format`, which is a comma-separated list of keywords:

   * `date` (`YYYY-MM-DD`)
   * `time` (`HH:MM`)
   * `datetime` (combines `date` and `time`)